VikramGuptaIN/TodoApp_Flutter_RN_Ionic/ionic-todo/README.md

 # Ionic todo
 A simple todo application using ionic.
-Uses the https://jsonplaceholder.typicode.com/ for data.
+Its using the https://jsonplaceholder.typicode.com/ for data.

 ## Getting started
-This will start the application localhost port 4200 in your browser
+This will start the application in your browser
 ```
 npm install
 npm run start